radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-metadata/index.md

 {{< rad file="snippets/override.bicep" embed=true marker="//CONTAINER" >}}

-The labels and annotations at the deployment and pod looks like below
+Once it gets deployed, the labels and annotations at the deployment and pod will be :
 ``` bash
 Labels:           app.kubernetes.io/managed-by=radius-rp
                   app.kubernetes.io/name=frontend